It was a dark and stormy night… Isn’t it always? Hmph…

 I stood under a lone lamppost; like that stupid Hollywood cliché that is so overused, people don’t know which movie it’s from.
 I do.
 Jame Salmstrong’s “The Chief”, released in 1966.
 Same year John Bishop was caught killing his seventh victim.

 But that’s not the point of the story (or is it?).

 Under the light post, beside me, was a dame.
 A dead dame.
 She was a mess.
-More blood than humanly possible dreched her.
+More blood than humanly possible drenched her.
 Her white dress, once beautiful, was recently colored over by her blood.

 She was a modern Marilyn Monroe.

 I wander down Lavender street, the one between Holter and Main.
 I light a cigarette.
-People look at me wrong, like its illegal.
+People look at me wrong, like it’s illegal.
 Not in this state, it ain’t.

-You see, after the great war, tabacoids were made illegal in all but 3 states: Washington, montana, and michigan.
-Leave it to you to guess which one i’m in.
+You see, after the great war, tabacoids were made illegal in all but 3 states: Washington, Montana, and Michigan.
+Leave it to you to guess which one I’m in.

 Well, you see, the blonde; she had something that’s mine.
 Something I need, had, and got taken.

 Now she’s dead.
 And I have no clue where it is.